 There are various pros of retirement plans that include Taft-Hartley pension programs.
 As mentioned, these plans take advantage of pooled resources, which in turn helps offer the best possible benefits to those enrolled.
 Those benefits include cheaper administration costs and superior investment opportunities.
 They also allow employees to transfer plans from employer to employer, as long as both employers are participants in the same plan.
 And finally, these plans offer tax-free benefits to those enrolled, as well as tax-deductible employer contributions.

 But like anything, these plans are not without their downsides.
 Taft-Hartley plans have in recent years seen an increase in inactive participants and orphaned workers, people who work for companies that no longer participate in the plan but still are entitled to some benefits from the plan.
 Additionally, the high turnover in the industries that most commonly participate in these plans is contributing to plans that are less than fully funded, due to a decline in accrued benefits.

 Taft-Hartley plans give employees of smaller companies and those within unions access to pension plans.
 They also offer portability.
 For example, they allow an employee to transfer his or her pension benefits from one employer to the next as long as both employers are in the same plan.
 These plans usually provide a set monthly benefit amount for participants based on years of qualified service.

 - Consider talking to a financial advisor about your retirement planning.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Bill Oxford, ©iStock.com/Thurtell, ©iStock.com/Casper1774Studio